kordless/grub-2.0/README.md

 URL like: http://solr:password@x.x.x.x:8389

 ## Fastener
 Deploy a controller box for Solr instances.
-Not done yet.
+The scripts should be copied to Google Compute instance templates.

 ```
 $ ./deploy-fastener.sh